steven-meehan/crafter-gallery-site/README.md

 [Content Configuration](#content-configuration) : [Back to Top](#table-of-contents)

 #### Home

+This section details the Data File structure used for Informational pages like Home.

 This page has been coded to render a collection of `Info`, `ImageSlider`, or `Image` components.
 Use the following Data file to tweak the layout of the `Home` page as needed for the client.
 To render an `Image` component only include a single image in the `images` field of the JSON.